-1.1 This report provides the quarterly update to Cabinet on progress being made by the Council against the Secretary of State Directions issued in December 2021, and the overall council recovery plan.
+1.1 This report provides an update on progress being made by the Council against the Secretary of State Directions issued in December 2021, and the overall council recovery plan.
+The Cabinet considered this report at its meeting held on 16th October 2023 and agreed to refer it to full Council for discussion and debate and to invite the Lead Commissioner and Commissioner team to a question and answer session at full Council.